Review: TALL MEN (2016)

-Based on Holbrook’s 2004 film CUSTOMER 152, (this film’s original title as well), THE TALL MEN turns the financial problems and worries that so many people face into an entirely different kind of fear and dread.
-It’s an interesting approach and one I haven’t seen before By turning the specter of endless debt cycles and high-interest rates into horror movie tropes Holbrook makes what could have been a boring, Lifetime Network style topic into a much more interesting film.
+Based on Holbrook’s 2004 film CUSTOMER 152, (this film’s original title as well), TALL MEN turns the financial problems and worries that so many people face into an entirely different kind of fear and dread.
+It’s an interesting approach and one I haven’t seen before, By turning the spectre of endless debt cycles and high-interest rates into horror movie tropes Holbrook makes what could have been a boring, Lifetime Network style topic into a much more interesting film.
 And I can’t think of too many industries better for literal demonizing than subprime credit outfits.

 Making Terrance a person who has assorted other issues also keeps the viewer guessing.
 How much of what we see is real?
 How much is the interpretation of a troubled mind?
-Clues are sprinkled throughout the film, but never in a way to the point of spoon feeding the viewer.
+Clues are sprinkled throughout the film, but never in a way to the point of spoon-feeding the viewer.
 You have to put the pieces together.